How can I contact someone from my country?

 What English proficiency test is required for admission to IUP?

-The Test of English as a Foreign Language (TOEFL), or International English Language Testing System (IELTS—only accepted for undergraduate admission), is an application requirement for all students whose native language is not English.
+The Test of English as a Foreign Language (TOEFL), or International English Language Testing System (IELTS), is an application requirement for all students whose native language is not English.
 Students who have earned a degree from a university in the United States or another English-speaking country may have the English proficiency test waived.
-Please check with the Undergraduate or Graduate Admissions offices for TOEFL waivers/exceptions.
+Please check with the Admissions Office for TOEFL waivers/exceptions.
+Students who do not meet the score requirement may apply for provisional admission through the American Language Institute.
+Provisional admission is available for undergraduate programs and select graduate programs.

-Paper-based TOEFL test: Undergraduate students: 500; Graduate students: 540, but might require up to 600
+Paper-based TOEFL test: Undergraduate students: 500; Graduate students: 540 (Select programs have higher requirements.)

 For more information, see TOEFL or IELTS.